Does TLS Email Encryption Meet Compliance Requirements?

 SEC 17a-4: Securities and Exchange Commission

-SEC Rule 17a-4, enacted on May 12, 2003, lays out requirements for the retention and archiving of electronic communications.
-This rule describes how to properly archive email communications and other documents.
+SEC Rule 17a-4 outlines requirements for the retention and archiving of electronic communications.
+This rule describes how to archive email communications and other documents properly.

-Like with FRCP, SEC 17a-4 does not delineate when or how the original email messages themselves should be encrypted.
-That is really the purview of Sarbanes-Oxley.
-So, SEC 17a-4 compliance is not relevant to the use of TLS for email delivery.
+Like with FRCP, SEC 17a-4 does not delineate when or how the original email messages should be encrypted.
+That is the purview of Sarbanes-Oxley.
+So, SEC 17a-4 compliance is irrelevant to using TLS for email delivery.

 TLS Okay?
 YES.